CESNET/CzechLight-br2-external/doc/architecture.md

 - Some LEDs are [set up from userspace](../package/czechlight-clearfog-leds/)

-- The most important services are `sysrepo-plugind`, `netopeer2` which together provide a NETCONF server with a YANG data store, and `cla-sysrepod` which contains code that talks to the optical modules.
+- The most important service is `netopeer2` which provides a NETCONF server with a YANG data store (on top of `sysrepo`).

-- There's also a web UI along with [a poor man's RESTCONF](../package/gammarus/) implementation that I'm ashamed of.
-But hey, once there's a RESTCONF server for sysrepo, I'll use it, I swear!
+There's also `rousette` which pretends that it's a RESTCONF frontend on top of `sysrepo`.

+- System management is handled by `velia-*` which bridges the YANG configuration in sysrepo with configuration for, say, `systemd-networkd`, manages user accounts, etc.

+- Anything optical is handled by `cla-sysrepod` which contains code that talks to the optical modules.

+- There's also a super-basic [web UI](../package/gammarus/) which doesn't do much.
+It talks over an anonymous, unathenticated almost-RESTCONF with the system, so this is a frontend only thing.

 - Once everything has started up properly (`Requires=multi-user.target` and `After=multi-user.target`), we [mark the current RAUC slot as functional](../package/czechlight-rauc/rauc-mark-good.service), and [instruct systemd to start pinging the HW watchdog](../package/czechlight-rauc/enable-hw-watchdog.service) as the last services to start.